sbamohabbatchafjiri/Honggfuzzplus/README.md

 </div>

 Assuming the previous steps were successful, you should now be able to run afl-fuzz.
-Simply type:
+Simply type [1]:
 <div>
   <pre>
     <code class="language-bash">